 This article was written with assistance from Dr. Vineet Datta and International SOS

-Dengue fever may occur in people of all ages who are exposed to infected mosquitoes.
-The disease is most prevalent in the Indian subcontinent, Southeast Asia, Southern China, Taiwan, the Pacific Islands, the Caribbean, Africa, Mexico, Central and South America.
+Dengue fever is most prevalent in the Indian subcontinent, Southeast Asia, Southern China, Taiwan, the Pacific Islands, the Caribbean, Africa, Mexico, Central and South America.
 Mosquitos carrying dengue are mostly likely to be found in urban and semi-urban areas.

-In many parts of the tropics and subtropics, dengue is endemic, that is, it occurs every year, usually during a season when Aedes mosquito populations are high, often when rainfall is optimal for breeding.
-These areas are, however, additionally at periodic risk for epidemic dengue, when large numbers of people become infected during a short period.
+In many parts of the tropics and subtropics, dengue is endemic.
+This means that it occurs every year, usually during the season when the Aedes mosquito populations are high.
+This generally means during the monsoon period or times of heavy rainfall; rainfall is optimal for breeding.

 Dengue fever may occur from three to 13 days after being bitten by an infected mosquito.
 Symptoms usually appear within four to seven days and usually pass within a couple of weeks.
 However, it can take several weeks to make a full recovery.
 It’s common to feel very tired in this recovery period.

-There are 4 distinct strains of the virus, and recovery from infection by one provides lifelong immunity against that particular serotype.
+There are four distinct strains of the dengue virus, and recovery from infection by one provides lifelong immunity against that particular serotype.
 Cross-immunity to the other serotypes after recovery is only partial and temporary.
 Subsequent infections by other serotypes increase the risk of developing severe dengue.

-The following are some additional natural remedies that may help you recover from dengue fever:
+The following are some additional natural dengue remedies that may help: